beancount/docs/docs/sharing_expenses_with_beancount.md

 -   **Multiple currencies.** Some of our expenses will be denominated in US dollars and some in Mexican pesos.
 For example, flights were paid in US dollars, local meals and the accommodation were paid in pesos, but the local dive shop charged us dollars.
 Converted amounts will come from both cash and credit cards sources.

--   **Individual expenses in shared pool.** While most of the expenses are to be shared equally, some of the expenses will apply to only one of us, and we want to account for those explicitly.
+-   **Individual expenses in a shared pool.** While most of the expenses are to be shared equally, some of the expenses will apply to only one of us, and we want to account for those explicitly.
 For example, Caroline took a SCUBA certification course ([<span class="underline">PADI Open Water</span>](http://www.padi.com/scuba-diving/padi-courses/course-catalog/open-water-diver/)) and will pay for that on her own; similarly, she should not be paying for Martin’s expensive boat diving costs.
 To complicate matters, the dive shop issued us a single joint bill for everything at the end of our stay.

 A Note About Sharing<a id="a-note-about-sharing"></a>
 -----------------------------------------------------